Pranaykokkonda/aws_devops/README.md

 - Configurable per-environment setup [🧪Dev (with public repository) and 🚀Prod (with private repository)]
 - Amazon EC2 instance with Java, Maven and Git 🖥️☕📦
 - Auto-clones and builds Spring Boot app from GitHub with S3 bucket 🤖📥🔨
-- Configurable using `main.tf and .tfvars` files
+- Configurable using `main.tf , .tfvars and variables.tf` files

 ---